FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 The National Renewable Energy Lab (NREL) FLCAC Data Curators developed this comprehensive handbook to communicate the FLCAC’s streamlined, transparent, data provider-oriented submission and publication workflow.
 It additionally provides guidance for using the openLCA software within the context of preparing data for FLCAC submission.

 The FLCAC data curation process is collaborative and iterative.
-Excluding technical review, the FLCAC Curators will review datasets to verify their compliance with the FLCAC Submission Handbook Guidelines, and coordinate with data providers to reconcile outstanding issues.
+The FLCAC Curators will review datasets to verify their compliance with the FLCAC Submission Handbook Guidelines, and coordinate with data providers to reconcile outstanding issues.
 Throughout this resource, additional opportunities for support from the FLCAC Data Curators during dataset preparation processes are clearly communicated.

 The FLCAC consists of multiple, distinct LCI repositories covering a variety of topics, inventory collection methods, and dataset provider groups.
-One of the FLCAC repositories is the U.S. Life Cycle Inventory database (USLCI) which is managed by NREL and covers a wide breadth of LCI data from industry and . researchers.
+One of the FLCAC repositories is the U.S. Life Cycle Inventory database (USLCI) which is managed by NREL and covers a wide breadth of LCI data from industry and researchers.
 Federal agencies or their laboratories independently manage these repositories.
 A list of repositories and their management’s contact information can be found [here](https://flcac-admin.github.io/FLCAC-docs/flcac-repositories).

 The FLCAC data handbook associated publication tools apply to all repositories on the FLCAC.
 This is a living document and will be updated as the FLCAC data submission process evolves. **This handbook applies to all new data submissions but is not enforced retroactively.**